 Document Additional Resources to Use in Emergency

-Complete ERPs will include a list of resources for each emergency that will be helpful for responding and recovering from the emergency.
+Complete ERPs will include a list of resources for each emergency that will help respond and recover from the emergency.
 For example, in the case of a fire, helpful resources would be:

 - A map locating each location of fire retardant equipment;

 - Relevant procedures used to reduce the severity of the issue; and